kwaldenphd/world-wide-web/README.md

 91. You’ll find tutorials for menus, tables, and other elements to jazz up your site.
 Feel free to borrow code and CSS from anywhere on the web.
 Have fun and experiment!

-92. Submit the HTML files and relevant CSS as as `.zip` folder on P-Web.
+92. Submit the HTML files and relevant CSS as as `.zip` folder on P-Web, along with your lab notebook.

 <blockquote>Q6: Have you ever created a website before?
 Have you used a software like WordPress?
 How is this process different?
 Reflect on the process of creating a website by working directly with the HTML.</blockquote>